Kent R. Raygor

 Arnold Schwarzenegger, Bruce Willis, Denzel Washington v.
 Fry's Electronics

-Defended Fry's, a consumer electronics retailer, in a right of publicity suit filed by Arnold Schwarzenegger, Bruce Willis, and Denzel Washington, who claimed Fry's use of movie stills showing characters from the films Collateral Damage (Schwarzenegger), Hart's War (Willis), and John Q (Washington) in depictions of televisions in newspaper ads promoting the sale of DVDs of the actors' films, infringed the actors' rights.
+Defended Fry’s, a consumer electronics retailer, in a right of publicity suit filed by the three actors, who claimed that the use of movie stills showing characters from their films in depictions of televisions in newspaper ads promoting the sale of DVDs of their films infringed their publicity rights.

 Brad Pitt, Jennifer Aniston v.
 Casa Damiani